 Drinking a small amount of alcohol can help make you feel relaxed and more sociable at parties and celebrations.
 However, drinking too much can have side-effects, such as feeling sick and dehydrated and can increase the risk of having an accident.

 In the long term, drinking too much can affect your health, relationships and school/college work.
 It may also lead to alcohol related problems and possible dependence.
-If you are worried about your drinking or are worried about a friend, there is support and advice available wherever you are in West Sussex.

 2 The risks of alcohol